Mining Legal Arguments to Study Judicial Formalism: Acknowledgements

 \section{Acknowledgements}

 This work has been supported by the German Research Foundation as part of the ECALP project (HA 8018/2-1), by the Research Center Trustworthy Data Science and Security (\url{https://rc-trust.ai}), one of the Research Alliance centers within the \url{https://uaruhr.de}, by the Charles University Grant Agency (project no.\ 185023), and by the Sylff Scholarship.
-We would like to thank Marlene Anzenberger, Michal Bobek, Zdenek Cervinek, Jonathan Choi, Corina Coupette, Dirk Hartung, Matthias Klatt, Pavel Ondrejek, Michael Preisig, Hubert Rottleuthner, Holger Spamann, Jed Stiglitz, and Barbara Zeller for their feedback on the early versions of this project, as well as all others who provided comments along the way.
+We would like to thank Marlene Anzenberger, Kevin Ashley, Michal Bobek, Christoph Burchard, Zdenek Cervinek, Jonathan Choi, Corina Coupette, Dirk Hartung, Matthias Klatt, Pavel Ondrejek, Michael Preisig, Hubert Rottleuthner, Jaromir Savelka, Holger Spamann, Jed Stiglitz, and Barbara Zeller for their feedback on the early versions of this project, as well as all others who provided comments along the way.
+We also thank Czech Supreme Court and Supreme Administrative Court for their kind collaboration and answers with regards to their case law and databases.
+We are grateful to two independent reviewers of this journal for their excellent feedback and community service that led to major improvements of the initial draft.
 Special thanks to Václav Lipš, Vítek Eichler, Matyáš Barták, Marek Švajda for their tremendous research assistance.

 \begin{appendices}